Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/vault-queries.md

 ```

 Let’s analyse this code snippet a bit more in depth.
-As mentioned above, we are inheriting from the interface called `VaultNamedQueryFactory`.
-This interface has one method:
+As mentioned above, we are inheriting from the interface called `VaultNamedQueryFactory`, this interface has one method:

 `void create(@NotNull VaultNamedQueryBuilderFactory vaultNamedQueryBuilderFactory);`

-This function will be called on startup and we should define how our query will operate in it.
-The steps should be:
+This function will be called on startup and we should define how our query will operate in it with the following steps:

-* Calling `vaultNamedQueryBuilderFactory.create()`,  will create the vault named query with the given name, in our case it’s `DUMMY_CUSTOM_QUERY`.
+* To create a vault named query with a given name, in our case it's `DUMMY_CUSTOM_QUERY`, call `vaultNamedQueryBuilderFactory.create()`.
+* To define how a query's `WHERE` clause will work, call `whereJson()`.
+    {{< note >}}
-* Calling `whereJson()`.
-In this function call we can define how our query’s `WHERE` clause will work.
-Please note that we always need to start with the actual `WHERE` statement and then write the rest of the clause.
+    Always start with the actual `WHERE` statement and then write the rest of the clause.
 Fields need to be prefixed with the `visible_states. qualifier`.
 Since `visible_states.custom_representation` is a JSON column, we can use some JSON specific  operations, more info here.

-* {{< note >}}
-    Parameters can be used in the query in a :parameter format.
+     * Parameters can be used in the query in a :parameter format.
 We are using a parameter called :testField which we will be able to set when executing this query.
 This works similarly to popular Java SQL libraries such as Hibernate.
     {{< /note >}}

-* Finally calling `register()`, this always needs to be the last step when defining a query.
-This call finalises query creation and stores the created query in the registry so it can be executed later.
+* To finalise query creation and to store the created query in the registry to be executed later, call `register()`.
+This call needs to be the last step when defining a query.

 ### Filtering, transforming and collecting (a complex query example)

 We are going to use the same state as in the first example just evolve our query a little bit.
 Let’s say we want to add some extra logic to our query:

-* Only keep the results that have “Alice” in their participant list
+* Only keep the results that have “Alice” in their participant list.
-* Transform the result set to only keep the transaction IDs
+* Transform the result set to only keep the transaction IDs.
-* Collect the result set into one single Integer (number of results)
+* Collect the result set into one single integer (number of results).

-Before starting to write our logic a few things need to be noted,these optional logics will always be applied in the following order (no matter in which order they are called):
+These optional logics will always be applied in the following order (no matter in which order they are called):

 1. Filtering
 2. Transforming
 3. Collecting

-`whereJson` will return `StateAndRef` objects so the data going into the filtering and transforming logic consists of `StateAndRefs`.
+The query `whereJson` will return `StateAndRef` objects and the data going into the filtering and transforming logic consists of `StateAndRefs`.
-We’ll go through these requirements one by one.
-Let’s implement our filtering logic first.

 #### Filtering

-In order the create a filtering logic we need to implement the `net.corda.v5.ledger.utxo.query.VaultNamedQueryStateAndRefFilter<T>` interface.
-The <T> type here is the state type that will be returned from the database, in our case it’s `TestState`.
+To create a filtering logic we need to implement the `net.corda.v5.ledger.utxo.query.VaultNamedQueryStateAndRefFilter<T>` interface.
+The `<T>` type here is the state type that will be returned from the database, in our case it’s `TestState`.
 This interface has only one function:

 `@NotNull Boolean filter(@NotNull StateAndRef<T> data, @NotNull Map<String, Object> parameters);`

-This will define whether or not to keep the given element (“row”) from the result set.
+This will define whether or not to keep the given element (`row`) from the result set.
 Elements returning true will be kept and the rest will be discarded.

-In our example we want to keep the <b> elements that have “Alice” in their participant list </b>.
+In our example we want to keep the elements that have “Alice” in their participant list.
 This filter would look like this:

 ```kotlin
 class DummyCustomQueryFilter : VaultNamedQueryStateAndRefFilter<TestState> {